Allegations Of Abuse Prevention & Survival

 Following is a review of the current trends in child abuse reporting and fatalities in the United States, taken from the 1997 annual 50 States Survey done by the National Committee to Prevent Child Abuse.

-From 1993-1997 a period of 5 years reports of allegations have increased by 128,000 or 4%.
+by 128,000 or 4%.
 Substantiated cases have increased by 45,000 cases and services provided to clients have remained around 60-70%.

-Of significant interest is that sexual abuse substantiated allegations have decreased while neglect substantiated allegations have increased.
 By comparison to national averages of child abuse and neglect reports from 1993-1996 Minnesota remained less than national average in percentage change.

-• Up 7% in 92-93 New legislation being written
+• Up 7% in 92-93 New legislation written

 • Down 6% in 93-94